-CHINESE UYGHUR GUANTÁNAMO DETAINEE IN NEED OF PROTECTION
+CHINESE UYGHUR GUANTÁNAMO REFUGEE IN NEED OF PROTECTION

 Abdul Sabour fled China seeking a better life.
 He was living in a Uyghur village in Afghanistan when he and seventeen others were forced to flee for safety after the U.S. bombing campaign began in Afghanistan.
 All eighteen were turned over to the United States by bounty-hunters.
 Five among them were classified as non-enemy combatants and, years later, released to Albania.
-Though his circumstances are virtually identical to those classified as non-enemy combatants, Abdul was classified as an enemy combatant.
-He has long ago been cleared for release, yet he remains in Guantánamo today.
+Though his circumstances are virtually identical to those classified as non-enemy combatants, Abdul was classified in his CSRT as an enemy combatant.
+Though he has long ago been cleared for release, he remains in Guantánamo today.